Jeeva (artist): Career

 After his father's death in 1981, Jeevananthan took over Cine Arts – the family's film banner business.
 Since then he has painted thousands of film banners and manages the company till today.
 He is currently the president of Chitrakala Academy, an association of Coimbatore artists.

 Since 1978, he has been exhibiting his works at Chithrakala Academy's Annual Art Exhibition in Coimbatore, Chennai and Bengaluru.
 His painting collections are displayed at Valluvar Kottam, Chennai.
 He was one of the 133 painters from all over India to paint Kural Oviyams (lit.
 Paintings on Tirukkural) exhibited since 2000, with the unveiling of Valluvar Statue at Kanyakumari.
 He has also painted banners and posters for 20 dramas for the theatre group Schauspielhaus Zürich at Zurich, Switzerland.
 In 2009, he exhibited his paintings on communist leader P. Jeevanandham as part of Jeevanandham's centenary celebrations.
 He has done Illustrations for Ajantha Ellora documentaries produced jointly by Japan and Maharashtra governments and directed by R. Ramkumar, of Vikram Studios.
 He is also an illustrator for short stories in Tamil Magazine Vaarththai, Om Sakthi, Veedu (Canada), Uyirmai etc. He designed Book wrappers for most of Tamil writer Naanjil Naadan's Novels.

 Jeevanantham is also a noted film reviewer and critic.
 In the 1980s, he wrote film reviews for the Tamil magazine Kalki as a student journalist.
 He has worked as an illustrator for literary magazines besides designing covers for novels.
-He was also a student artist in Dhisaigal a youth magazine edited by Maalan during 80s.
+He was also a student artist in Dhisaigal a youth magazine edited by Maalan during the 1980s.
 Jeeva delivers lectures and demonstrations on portraits in most of the colleges in and around Coimbatore as a part of Fine Arts club activities.
 He is an active member of Sunday art classes since 1979 for students.
 During 2008–09, Jeeva taught monthly art classes to inmates of the central prison, Coimbatore.
 His reviews appear in mouthshut.com, in the name of Ajayan.